Chauri chi Karanji - A to Z Maharashtrian Sweets

-There are some dishes that have beautiful tales woven around it, some take a fancy avatar and some become blended with the current trend that you no longer know the histroy.
-I have always been fascinated by the histroy surrounding a dish.
-So I was so excited on reading what Anjali had to write about Chauri chi Karanji.
+There are some dishes that have beautiful tales woven around it, some take a fancy avatar and some become blended with the current trend that you no longer know the history.
+I have always been fascinated by the history surrounding a dish.
+So I was so excited about reading what Anjali of Annaparabrahma had to write about Chauri chi Karanji.

 Karanji is known to me as kajjikayalu (Telugu) or Somas (Tamil).
 Even in Andhra and Tamil Nadu, this sweet is prepared for all festivals and for certain poojas as well.
-I do not remember the signifance, except that we always used to get a huge box of this from my maternal grandmom atleast twice a year.
-Amma never used to make this sweet and later after marriage, I heard Athamma talking about it and mentioning they use a slightly differnt filling as well.
+I do not remember the significance, except that we always used to get a huge box of this from my maternal grandmom at least twice a year.
+Amma never used to make this sweet and later after marriage, I heard Athamma talking about it and mentioning they use a slightly different filling as well.

-This sweet is especially made during NaraLi Pournima.
+This sweet is specially made during NaraLi Pournima.

 Another interesting note was about the coconut grater that is called Khauni in Koli.
-It is called “Aruvamanai” in Tamil and “Kathipeeta” in Telugu, which literally means knife and chopping board.
+It is called "Aruvamanai" in Tamil and "Kathipeeta" in Telugu, which literally means a knife and chopping board

 I still have one, though I hardly ever use it now.
 I remember using it in Amma's kitchen, where we have to squat down and press on this board to chop vegetables.
 The pointed tip in front is for grating coconut.
 This traditional instrument is now replaced with modern Anjali gadgets.
 Amma has one and I rely on it for my grating now.

 As expected, I enjoyed this so much and must have gobbled most myself.
 This is surely a must make again sweet.